Kabuto

 Y'see, generally all of my staves are staves of kindness, or specifically imbued to send out kindness.
 This one, I wanted the same thing, but from another direction so to speak, anti-aggression.
 Basically the same, but rather than adding kindness, it removes aggression, I kinda wanted my staves to cover both sides.

 It's also a bit of a Gandalf staff so to speak, because of the top area being designed to hold a stone inside of it.
 And it looks incredible, we've got little tendrils of wood near the top, opened up to allow light to get through, and see through to the Angelite once one is found.
 The white lines are very goodness feeling, and the silver line down the back adds to that somehow (for now).
-Through drying, it ended up splitting down the back there, and rather than fill it in with white, I thought it would look incredible if (after the brunt of the crack was filled with... filler, aka wood glue), the silver line just works somehow.
-The Staff of Anti-aggression.
+Through drying, it ended up splitting down the back there, and rather than fill it in with white, I thought it would look incredible if (after the brunt of the crack was filled with... filler, aka wood glue) it were filled in with silver (though later changed to a light blue to match the Angelite.
+The Staff of Anti-Aggression.

-More pics to be added once I find a piece of Angelite, of course.
-I carved the lines more or less at random like always, and yah, just kinda went with what looked good.
+I carved the lines more or less at random like always, and yah, just kinda went with what looked and felt good.
 I had a lot of help here and there from various Deities, the Cree Ancestors, Jesus had an arm in there, Upulnesayay had some pull.
 So yah, the staff named Kabuto, a gift to me by the Cree Ancestors, WOOOOOOH, thank You friends!
 I'll keep on chattin' with You as I go and all that stuffs ^_^

 The crack/seam down the back of it, I eventually decided against the silver colour, and will instead try to match the colour of the Angelite as close as I can, and paint that into there instead.
 I tried to decide on what would be the most "calming" colour, and a mirror or silver reflection doesn't give me that, but light blue, Angelite blue, that'll do it.